MSt in Practical Ethics

 The MSt offers high-quality training in practical ethics, drawing on the internationally recognised expertise of Oxford’s Uehiro Centre for Practical Ethics, the Ethox Centre and the Faculty of Philosophy.

 This new course run by the Oxford Uehiro Centre for Practical Ethics in the Faculty of Philosophy, and the Department for Continuing Education, provides training in practical ethics through flexible, part-time learning.
 The course is highly interdisciplinary in character but the primary focus is ethical and philosophical.
 It focuses on the application of rigorous philosophical analysis to real-life ethical problems and provides a grounding in ethical concepts and methods, as well as in major debates in practical ethics.
 Students will also have the opportunity for in-depth research on a topic of their choice.

 Who is the course for?

 The course is relevant to students from a range of professional backgrounds, including medicine and other health sciences, cognitive science, philosophy, bioethics and the legal and public policy sectors.

 Ethics at Oxford

-Oxford is ranked as the top University to study ethics and applied ethics in particular with research in this area led by the Oxford Uehiro Centre for Practical Ethics.
+Oxford is ranked as the top University to study ethics with research in this area led by the Oxford Uehiro Centre for Practical Ethics.
 The course is led by the Uehiro Centre’s Professor Julian Savulescu and Associate Professor Guy Kahane with additional teaching from the Medical Division’s Ethox Centre.
 Other researchers from the Oxford Uehiro Centre and beyond will contribute to the course, including Professor Edward Harcourt, Professor Dominic Wilkinson, Drs Thomas Douglas and Hannah Maslen, and Ethox’s Drs Mark Sheehan and Mikey Dunn.
 There will be other occasional lectures by world experts such as White’s Chair of Moral Philosophy, Jeff McMahan.